gdurante2019/llm-zoomcamp-2026/01-agentic-rag/README.md

     'Yes, you can still join the course after it has started.
 You can start whenever you want.\n\nIf you want to receive a certificate, you need to finish the course with a live cohort and submit your project while submissions are still open.'

+## Part 2:  Persistent RAG

+Up until this point, we've been using ```minsearch```, which is fine if our database is relatively small because the indexing is fast.  ```minsearch``` is in-memory; it is a bunch of python libraries bound to the process in which it is running.
+Once you stop the process, the data disappears.
+When you re-start the process, the indexing has to happen all over again.
+This breaks down as the database grows, needlessly consuming time and resources.

+The solution to this is to separate the ingestion part of the process from querying.
+One process writes the data to a persistent search index, while another process reads from it.
+These two processes run independently, only sharing the index between them.

+There are several persistent search backend for this, such as Elasticsearch, OpenSearch, Qdrant, and ```sqlitesearch```.
+In this module, we use ```sqlitesearch```, a library Alexey wrote.
+It is a lightweight search library and has the same API as ```minsearch```, so we can easily drop it in to our code.
+It leverages SQLite, which already ships with python, and puts an easier-to-use wrapper around python's full-text search engine.

+## Demonstrating Persistent RAG in Action:  Exercise

+Alexey instructs us to create two separate notebooks to demonstrate how the persistence process works.
+One notebook ingests and indexes the document, creating an indexed database.
+The other runs queries against that database.
+That's how the two processes connect to each other.

+### Ingestion Notebook

+See https://github.com/gdurante2019/llm-zoomcamp-2026/blob/main/01-agentic-rag/sqlite-ingest.ipynb for the ingestion notebook.

+### Query notebook

+See https://github.com/gdurante2019/llm-zoomcamp-2026/blob/main/01-agentic-rag/query-notebook.ipynb for the notebook executing the query.